alesfav/convolutional_neural_kernels/README.md

 # Neural tangent kernels of deep convolutional neural networks

-This repository is the official implementation of *How Wide Convolutional Neural Networks Learn Hierarchical Tasks*.
+This repository is the official implementation of [How Wide Convolutional Neural Networks Learn Hierarchical Tasks](https://arxiv.org/abs/2208.01003).

 ## Requirements